 - Dr. Clinton Beckford, Faculty Member

-- Bev Hamilton, Academic Initiatives Officer (Working Group Support)
+- Bev Hamilton, Chief of Staff, Office of the President (Working Group Support)